Combination gun: Drillings

 Since drillings were generally made by small manufacturers, each maker would pick whichever layout they preferred, or whatever layout the customer ordered.
 The most common layout was a side-by-side shotgun with a centerfire rifled barrel centered on the bottom, such as the M30 Luftwaffe Drilling.
 A similar arrangement of a side-by-side shotgun with a rifled barrel centered on top, generally a .22 rimfire caliber or .22 Hornet, was also fairly common.

 Rarer were the drillings that used two rifled barrels and a single smoothbore barrel.
 These were harder to make, since, like a double-barreled rifle, the rifled barrels must be very carefully regulated, that is, aligned during manufacture to shoot to the same point of aim at a given distance.
 This requires more precision than regulation of double-barreled shotgun barrels, which are used at shorter ranges with wide patterns of shot where a small misalignment won't be significant.
-If the rifled barrels were the same caliber, then the three barrels were generally arranged in a triangle, both rifled barrels on top, or one rifled and the smoothbore barrel on top (this being known as a cross-eyed drilling).
+If the rifled barrels were the same caliber, then the three barrels were generally arranged in a triangle, both rifled barrels on top or one rifled and the smoothbore barrel on top (this being known as a cross-eyed drilling).
 If the rifled barrels differed in caliber, generally the layout would be an over/under using the shotgun and a centerfire rifle barrel, with a rimfire rifle barrel mounted between and to one side.
-These configuration, with shotgun/centerfire/rimfire barrels, are the most desirable configuration for modern collectors.
+These configurations, with shotgun/centerfire/rimfire barrels, are the most desirable configuration for modern collectors.

-The triple-barrel shotgun is the rarest configuration, and arguably is an odd variant of a double-barreled shotgun rather than a drilling, since it lacks the rifle/shotgun combination that all the other drillings have.
+The triple-barrel shotgun is the rarest configuration, and arguably is an odd variant of a double-barreled shotgun rather than a drilling since it lacks the rifle/shotgun combination that all the other drillings have.
 The triple-barrel shotgun is generally laid out like a side-by-side shotgun, with the third barrel centered and below the other two.
 Although, the Chiappa Triple Crown has a triangular arrangement with one on top and two below.
 This gives the Triple Crown a single-barrel sight picture.
 The barrels are all the same gauge.

-An unusual but notable drilling is the TP-82, a short-barreled drilling pistol consisting of two 12.5 mm smoothbore barrels over a 5.45 mm rifled barrel with a detachable shoulder stock that also doubles as a machete.
-It was developed by the Soviet Union as a survival gun for their cosmonauts, and was in use from 1986 to 2006, when it was retired due to the fact that the unique ammunition it uses had degraded too far to be reliable.
+An unusual but notable drilling is the TP-82, a short-barreled drilling pistol consisting of two 12.5x70mm (40-gauge) smoothbore shotgun barrels over a 5.45x39mm rifle barrel with a detachable shoulder stock that also doubled as a machete.
+It was developed by the Soviet Union as a survival gun for their cosmonauts, and was in use from 1986 to 2006, when it was retired because the unique ammunition it uses had degraded too far to be reliable.

 Vierlings

-Vierlings ("vierling" being German for "quadruplet") generally consist of two matching smoothbore shotgun barrels, a .22 caliber rimfire rifled barrel and a centerfire rifled barrel.
+Vierlings ("vierling" being German for "quadruplet") generally consist of two matching smoothbore shotgun barrels, a .22 rimfire rifled barrel, and a centerfire rifled barrel.
 Although, they can come in a variety of configurations.
 Vierlings are quite rare and are almost always custom-made for the high-end commercial market.
 One example was the four-barreled Lancaster carbine, originally designed for the Maharajah of Rewa for hunting tigers.